-Representing Mexico, Sutter called his colony New Helvetia, a Swiss inspired name, and was the political authority and dispenser of justice in the new settlement.
+Representing Mexico, Sutter called his colony New Helvetia, a Swiss-inspired name, and was the political authority and dispenser of justice in the new settlement.
 Soon, the colony began to grow as more and more pioneers headed west.
-Unfortunately, these many trappers and traders spelled a death knell for the Native Americans as the new residents bore diseases and ailments for which the Indians had developed no immunity.
+Unfortunately, these many trappers and traders spelled a death knell for the Native Americans as the new residents bore diseases and ailments to which the Indians had developed no immunity.

-The first store in the area was established by Samuel Brannan near the Sacramento River, taking advantage of the convenient waterfront location and another settlement sprang up called Sacramento.
+Samuel Brannan established the first store in the area near the Sacramento River, taking advantage of the convenient waterfront location, and another settlement sprang up called Sacramento.

-Within just a few short years, John Sutter had become a grand success, owning a ten-acre orchard and a herd of 13,000 cattle.
+Within a few short years, John Sutter had become a grand success, owning a ten-acre orchard and a herd of 13,000 cattle.
 Fort Sutter became a regular stop for the increasing number of immigrants coming through the valley.
-In 1847, Sutter hired James Marshall to build a sawmill so that he could continue to expand his empire.
+In 1847, Sutter hired James Marshall to build a sawmill to continue expanding his empire.
 However, in January of the following year, Marshall discovered gold.
-Sutter pledged all his employees to secrecy, but within a few months, the word was out and the gold rush was on.
+Sutter pledged all his employees to secrecy, but within a few months, the word was out, and the gold rush was on.
 Sacramento boomed and became a prime trading center for the many miners flooding the area.

-To make matters worse, Sutter’s workmen soon abandoned him to seek their own fortunes in the gold fields.
-His land became filled with squatters who destroyed his crops and butchered his herds.
+To make matters worse, Sutter’s workmen soon abandoned him to seek their fortunes in the gold fields.
+His land became filled with squatters who destroyed crops and butchered his herds.

-In 1850, Sacramento experienced its first devastating flood and just two years later, was virtually wiped out by the high waters.
+In 1850, Sacramento experienced its first devastating flood.
+Two years later, it was virtually wiped out by the high waters.
 Though an aspiring proposal was made to raise the city above floodwater, nothing became of it.
 However, the city survived and became the California capitol in 1854.
-Finally, when another flood devastated the city in 1862, wagonloads of dirt were hauled in and the street level was raised with thousands of cubic yards of dirt in an attempt to prevent another disaster.
+Finally, when another flood devastated the city in 1862, wagonloads of dirt were hauled in, and the street level was raised with thousands of cubic yards of dirt to prevent another disaster.

 As the gold rush began to decline, Sacramento became the center for the developing commercial agriculture industry.
-When modernization came to the city in the 21st century, the commercial district gradually moved east and the area of Old Sacramento became a virtual slum.
-However, in the mid-1960s, the city began to redevelop and refurbish the area.
+When modernization came to the city in the 21st century, the commercial district gradually moved east, and the area of Old Sacramento became a virtual slum.
+However, in the mid-1960s, the city began redeveloping and refurbishing the area.

-The 28 acres encompassing the location today has more historic buildings condensed in one area than any other in the west.
+Today’s 28 acres encompassing the location has more historic buildings condensed in one area than any other in the west.
 Moreover, it has become a National Landmark, with a portion designated as a California State Historic Park.

 Old Sacramento is located downtown and is convenient to reach by all freeways.
-From any direction take Interstate 5 to the J Street exit and follow the signs.
+Take Interstate 5 to the J Street exit from any direction and follow the signs.
 Abundant covered parking at reasonable rates is available; enter at 3rd and J Streets.
-Also, there are a limited number of metered, 90-minute on-street parking spaces.
+Also, a limited number of metered, 90-minute on-street parking spaces exist.